VulnHub/ctf-writeups/2016/internetwache/exp80.md

 AAAA.0xffa7179c.0x2000.(nil).(nil).(nil).(nil).0x41414141.0x2e70252e.0x252e7025.0x70252e70
 ```

 It's clear that our format string can be found at offset 7.
 The simple solution was to overwrite a function's GOT pointer with one that we wanted.
-A closer examination of the binary revealed a file called "flag.txt" in the string dump:
+A closer examination of the binary using radare2 revealed a file called "flag.txt" in the string dump:

 ```
 [0x08048ad0]> iz